Zachatoo/obsidian-css-editor/README.md

 ### Create CSS Snippet

 Opens a prompt to create a CSS snippet in your `.obsidian/snippets/` directory.
 Upon creation, show editor to edit that CSS file.

+---

+## Contributing

+### Running tests

+Tests are run within Obsidian, they cannot be run in a CLI.
+Running `npm run test` will output a plugin that has one command to run the tests.
+You can then run that command in Obsidian and the tests results will be output to the console in Obsidian.